20 Of The Best Trade School Jobs: Highest Paying Trades That Are Growing Fast With Thousands of Openings

-In this trade, technicians specialize in repairing, installing, or carrying out preventive maintenance on systems for the heating, air conditioning, and ventilation of buildings.
+In the HVAC trade, technicians specialize in repairing, installing, or carrying out preventive maintenance on systems for the heating, air conditioning, and ventilation of buildings.
 In addition, some HVAC techs, also known as HVACR techs, work on climate control systems for the commercial refrigeration of perishable goods.

-You need to learn how to work with a wide variety of system components, including things like electrical wiring, motors, thermostats, blowers, burners, condensers, sheet metal, and more.
+HVAC training will typically teach you how to work with a wide variety of system components, including electrical wiring, motors, thermostats, blowers, burners, condensers, sheet metal, and more.
 Even the average furnace or air conditioner is becoming more sophisticated, requiring specialized skills to maintain and repair.

-Trade schools nationwide offer certificate, diploma, or associate degree programs in HVACR technology that can help you get started.
+You can find HVAC trade schools nationwide that offer certificate, diploma, or associate degree programs in HVACR technology.
 Licensing requirements vary from state to state.
 But if you work with refrigerants, you'll need to gain Section 608 certification.

 Big Demand for Many of America's Highest Paid Trades